Murzbul/the-blog/README.md

  2. docker-compose up -d
  3. Enter a docker container php `docker exec -it blog_php_1 bash`
  4. Execute this command to install all packages `composer install`
  5. Execute this command `composer build`
- 6. `php artisan jwt:secret`.
-Set the JWTAuth secret key used to sign the tokens
+ 6. Execute this command `php artisan blog:start`

  ## Permissions Problems
  1. Only in a LOCALHOST environment.